Mastodon

 • Your post cannot be boosted.

 Do not share dangerous and sensitive information over private mentions.
-Mastodon is not an encrypted messaging app like Signal or Matrix, the database administrators of the sender’s and recipient’s servers may obtain access to the text.
+Mastodon is not an encrypted messaging app like Signal or Matrix, and the database administrators of the sender’s and recipient’s servers may obtain access to the text.

 Visibility of Replies